noseka1/openshift-auto-upi/README.md

 ## Installing PXE Server

-PXE server can be used for booting OpenShift hosts when installing on bare metal, vSphere or libvirt target platform.
+PXE server is used for booting OpenShift hosts when installing on bare metal.
+It can also be used for bare metal-like OpenShift installation on other target platforms like Libvirt, oVirt, and vSphere.

 Note that *dnsmasq.yml* configuration file is shared between the DHCP, DNS, and PXE servers.